 There, You have the Referral Traffic.

-Note: Google owns YouTube, so one may say that we don’t go “beyond” Google, right.
-In google analytics though, YouTube is categorized as the referral.
+Note: Google owns YouTube, so one may say that we don’t go “beyond” Google, right?
+In google analytics though, YouTube is categorized as a referral.

-We have already touched this already (with the above-mentioned term “autoresponder”).
+We have already touched on this already (with the above-mentioned term “autoresponder”).